-That’s right, Sunday 22 November is stir-up Sunday.
-Which means it’s looking a lot more like Christmas *excitedface*
+That’s right, Sunday 20 November is stir-up Sunday.
+Which means it’s beginning to look a lot like Christmas *excitedface*

 Is there anything more triumphant than a homemade Christmas pud?
 We don’t think so.
 So ditch the microwaveable figgy puds from the shops, take a deep breath and make your own this year – with these top tips and failsafe recipes, you really can't go wrong.